-The financial report of Optiscan Imaging Limited (the Company) for the year ended 30 June 2013 was authorised for issue in accordance with a resolution of the directors on 30 August 2013.
+The consolidated financial statements of Optiscan Imaging Limited and its subsidiaries (collectively the Group) for the year ended 30 June 2014 was authorised for issue in accordance with a resolution of the directors on 28 August 2014.

 Optiscan Imaging Limited is a company limited by shares incorporated in Australia whose shares are publicly traded on the Australian Stock Exchange.
-The nature of the operations and principal activities of the Group are described in note 5, Segment Information.
+The nature of the operations and principal activities of the Group are described in the directors' report.
+Information on the Group's structure is provided in Note 20.